tusshar-dalal/Deep_Learning/Simple_Linear_Classification_DL/Read.md

-Simple Linear Classifier using Neural Networks.
+Simple Linear Classifier on "Breast Cancer" dataset using Neural Networks.